sequenceiq/slider/src/site/markdown/rolehistory.md

 Access to the role history datastructures was restricted to avoid synchronization problems.
 Protected access is permitted so that a test subclass can examine (and change?) the internals.

+`NodeEntries need to add a launching value separate from active so that when looking for nodes to release, no attempt is made to release a node that has been allocated but is not yet live.

+We can't reliably map from a request to a response.
+Does that matter?
+If we issue a request for a host and it comes in on a different port, do we care?
+Yes -but only because we are trying to track nodes which have requests outstanding so as not to issue new ones.
+But if we just pop the entry off the available list, that becomes moot.

+Proposal: don't track the requesting numbers in the node entries, just in the role status fields.

+but: this means that we never re-insert nodes onto the available list if a node on them was requested but not satisfied.

+Other issues: should we place nodes on the available list as soon as all the entries have been released?
+I.e. Before YARN has replied